kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 <br>

-We use Lenet5-like CNN and Resnet34 for this question, hereinafter called them lenet and resnet respectively.
-We also add dropout and batch-normalization in this question.
+We use Lenet5-like CNN and AlexNet-like CNN for this question, hereinafter called them lenet and alexnet respectively.
+We also introduced dropout and batch-normalization in this question.

 #### **(a) & (b)**
 <br>